Glokc0ma/SD-Maid-Pro/Frequently-Asked-Questions.md

 Functions that don't work at all without root are usually those that modify other apps, such as freezing or disabling components or uninstalling system apps.

+## Does SD Maid only work on sdcards?
+**No.** SD Maid will consider any accessible storage in your device.
+Depending on what can be accessed, this includes internal storage, external storage and usb storage.

 ## Why should I use SD Maid?

 **Because it's thorough and honest.**